 Why Invest in GBTC?

 The short answer is that if you want to invest in Bitcoin using an online brokerage, this is the only way to do it.
-Investing and taking possession of actual Bitcoin requires a little additional work and for some, its not worth the hassle when they already know how to buy and sell stocks and invest in ETFs.
+Investing and taking possession of actual Bitcoin requires a little additional work and for some, it is not worth the hassle when they already know how to buy and sell stocks and invest in ETFs.

 Investing in a trust gives you exposure to Bitcoin so you can diversify your portfolio and take advantage of how the price changes over time.